 ASIE continues to collaborate and innovate on new programs and new funding sources locally and at the state level.
 Some of the accomplishments ASIE has contributed to include:

-- ASIE is helping promote best practices for the Inland Empire vendors and potential vendors.
-This includes supporting a pilot program:
+- ASIE is helping promote best practices for the Inland Empire vendors and potential vendors including customized employment and the the Discovery Process.

-- Bringing out Subject Matter Experts on employment and navigating the new systems including Rick McAllister workshop and Life After High School workshops.
+- Bringing out national Subject Matter Experts on employment and navigating the new systems including Rick McAllister workshop and an annual Life After High School workshops.

 - Continuing to work with Inland Regional Center, Department of Rehabilitation, local colleges, Workforce Development Boards and Business leaders on innovative projects.